StavrosNe/Bsplines/README.md

 # B-Spline Fitting

 This repository contains code for fitting a B-spline to a dataset, plotting the fit, and displaying the spline subcomponents.
+The B-spline is created and fitted using numpy.

 ## Overview